-In countries that rely heavily on solid biomass and coal for cooking, household air pollution is responsible for 2.8 million premature deaths every year (IEA, 2017), linked to fumes from biomass fuels.
-Africa alone accounts for about 600,000 deaths each vear as a result of household air pollution (Africa Progress Panel, 2015), and approximately 60 per cent of these victims are women (ESMAP, 2011 and IRENA, 2013 cited in UN Women, 2017).
-Two underresearched but often-mentioned links between health and energy poverty are sexual assault and the physical burdens of carrying heavy loads of fuel and water.
-Some evidence indicates that women and girls are at risk of sexual violence when they collect fuel and water or when they are outside after dark (Rewald, 2017), especially in the absence of community lighting.
+In countries that rely heavily on solid biomass and coal for cooking, household air pollution is responsible for 2.8 million premature deaths every year (IEA 2017), linked to fumes from fuels such as wood, animal waste, and charcoal, mostly among women and children.
+Africa alone accounts for about 600,000 deaths each year as a result of household air pollution (Africa Progress Panel, 2015), and approximately 60 per cent of these victims are women (ESMAP, 2011; IRENA 2013 cited in UN Women 2017).
+Two under-researched but often-mentioned links between health and energy poverty are sexual assault and the physical burdens of carrying heavy loads of fuel and water.
+Some evidence indicates that women and girls are at risk of sexual violence when they collect fuel and water or when they are outside after dark (Rewald 2017), especially in the absence of community lighting.

-In most countries, even though the potential for improved or clean cook stoves to eliminate the time and health burdens of cooking with biomass is understood, it has been challenging to encourage households to adopt new cooking technologies (Rewald, 2017; IEA, 2017).
+In most countries, even though the potential for improved or clean cook stoves to eliminate the time and health burdens of cooking with biomass are is understood, it has been challenging to encourage households to adopt new cooking technologies (Rewald 2017; IEA 2017).
 Significantly, the policy commitment to clean cooking has lagged behind as well.
-In 2014, more than 140 countries had renewable energy targets and support policies in place, but almost all of these were for the power sector (ADB, 2015).
-Under current policies and trends, 2.3 billion people will still lack access to cleancooking facilities in 2030 (IEA, 2017).
+In 2014, more than 140 countries had renewable energy targets and support policies in place, but almost all of these were for the power sector (ADB 2015).
+Under current policies and trends, 2.3 billion people will still lack access to clean cooking facilities in 2030 (IEA 2017).
 Women and children bear the greatest burden of energy poverty.
 In contrast, access to and use of clean energy brings interconnected, corollary benefits related to greater gender equality, economic productivity, educational opportunities, and more.

-In addition to fuel collection and cooking, the burden of a number of other time- and labour-consuming activities typically carried out by women can be eased by modern energy applications, which increase efficiency and productivity, thus improving well-being and freeing up time for leisure and rest.
-Village transport surveys in Ghana, Tanzania, and Zambia showed that women spend nearly three times as much time in transport activities compared with men, and carry, on their heads, about four times as much in volume as men, primarily water, firewood and crops for grinding (Blackden and Wodon, 2006).
+In addition to fuel collection and cooking, the burden of a number of other time- and labour-consuming activities that are typically carried out by women can be eased by modern energy applications.
+These increase efficiency and productivity thus improving wellbeing and freeing up time for leisure and rest.
+Women carry, on their heads, about four times as much in volume as men, primarily water, firewood, and crops for grinding (Blackden and Wodon 2006).
 Time spent on fetching water can be significantly reduced through piped water supply.
-Processing staple foods, such as grain grinding, is a time-consuming manual task performed daily by many women, which can be eased by modern energy.
-Lack of sustainable transportation, water pumps, electric appliances, and other tools and equipment that require energy access, means that women in poor households have to exert much more of their own energy.
+Processing staple foods, such as grain grinding, is a time-consuming manual task performed daily by women, all of these can be eased by modern energy.
+Lack of sustainable transportation, water pumps, electric appliances, and other tools that require energy access mean that women in poor households have to exert much more of their own energy.